 Reaching a green area within ten minutes

-The new expansions are like fingers that stretch into the surrounding land, which in turn reaches deep into the urban environment through green wedges (scheggen).
+The Algemeen Uitbreidingsplan AUP (General Expansion Plan) sought to expand the city not through the addition of an extra city-ring but rather through the implementation of a lobe-structure.
+New expansions are like fingers that stretch into the surrounding landscape, in return the green wedges (in Dutch: scheggen) between the fingers reach deep into the urban environment.
 This structure allows city residents to reach a green area within ten minutes, even from the heart of the city centre, which is unique in the world.

 Named in a counter-clockwise order, the green wedges are: Spaarnwoudescheg, Sloterscheg, Amsterdamse Bosscheg, Amstelscheg, Diemerscheg, Waterlandscheg, Twiskescheg and Zaanse scheg.

-The structure vision 2040, established in 2011, presented this wedge structure as an important element.
-It allows the balance between urban development and the surrounding green to remain intact, even in an ever expanding city.
-It is of vital importance for the quality of life within to city that we cherish the green lungs in and around the city and that we keep using them for recreational purposes.
+The urban vision 2040 of the municipality of Amsterdam, established in 2011, confirmed this wedge structure as an important element of the city.
+It allows the balance between urban development and the surrounding green space to remain intact, even in an ever expanding city.
+It is of vital importance for the quality of life within Amsterdam that we cherish these green lungs in and around the city and that we keep using and designating them for recreational purposes.